wangjiezhe/awesome-stars/README.md

 - [pageAccelerator](https://github.com/Easyfood/pageAccelerator) - A very light solution to load web pages faster
 - [gfwlist2pac](https://github.com/itcook/gfwlist2pac) - Convert GFWList into O(1) PAC file
 - [llthw](https://github.com/LispTO/llthw) - Learn Lisp The Hard Way source-code and full book text
+- [jupyter_contrib_nbextensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) - A collection of various notebook extensions for Jupyter
 - [to-markdown](https://github.com/domchristie/to-markdown) - An HTML to Markdown converter written in JavaScript
 - [bilibili-helper](https://github.com/zacyu/bilibili-helper) - 哔哩哔哩 (bilibili.com) 辅助工具，可以替换播放器、去广告、推送通知并进行一些快捷操作
 - [eme](https://github.com/egoist/eme) - ✏️ Elegant Markdown Editor.
+- [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
+Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [react-native-scrollable-tab-view](https://github.com/skv-headless/react-native-scrollable-tab-view) - Tabbed navigation that you can swipe between, each tab can have  its own ScrollView and maintain its own scroll position between swipes.
 Pleasantly animated.
 Customizable tab bar
 - [markdown-here](https://github.com/adam-p/markdown-here) - Google Chrome, Firefox, and Thunderbird extension that lets you write email in Markdown and render it before sending.
 - [github-hovercard](https://github.com/Justineo/github-hovercard) - Neat hovercards for GitHub.